 To reach the treehouses, you'll paddle approximately 13 miles down the Edisto River, which just so happens to be the longest free-flowing blackwater river in the country.
 Don't worry, though.
 It's typically a lazy, downriver journey that makes for an easy paddle - even for novices.

 Carolina Heritage Outfitters, owners of the Edisto River Treehouses, will supply you with a canoe, paddles, life jackets and directions.
 You'll be in the water in no time, paddling leisurely down the rapid-free Edisto River, its banks lined with ancient cedar, cypress and live oak trees.

 Keep your eyes peeled as you make your way to the treehouses and you just might glimpse a hawk, an alligator or two, or any number of the dozens of species of turtles that make the river their home.
 The river basin is also the habitat of several species of wildlife that have been designated as endangered or threatened by the federal government.
 Among those are the Peregrine falcon, Red-cockaded Woodpecker and the wood stork.

 Take your time and enjoy the day.
 In the summer, the Edisto River is relatively shallow and its banks are sandy and forgiving, so stop where you please for a picnic lunch or a dip in the spring-fed river.
 Feel free to cast a line to do a little fishing; the Edisto is home to bass and several types of sunfish (also known as bream), all of which are delicious cooked over a campfire.

-When you reach your destination, you'll be greeted by rustic wooden structures that rise out of the swamp, towering 15-20 ft. above the forest floor.
+When you reach your destination, you'll be greeted by rustic wooden structures that rise out of the swamp, towering 15-20 feet above the forest floor.
 That first glimpse is an impressive sight and one you won't soon forget.